arthur-dibon/arthur-dibon-applaudo-assignement/README.md

 that would not take to much to load.
 Thanks to the Picasso library, once the image is loaded it can be reused in the details.
-I also added tiny icons in the list item to show what venues had schedule and tickets.
-In the venues details I added the buttons to call, launch browser to buy tickets and open maps to get directions.
+I also added tiny icons in the list item to show if venues had schedule and tickets.
+In the venues details I added the buttons to call, launch browser to buy tickets and to open maps to get directions.
 The application supports rotation of the phone.

 ![Screenshot-1](http://oi58.tinypic.com/9lfoeo.jpg)